matpiwowarski/Artificial-Intelligence/N_Queens_problem/N_Queens_problem/Models/NQueensProblem/Documentation.md

   queen stays on place where heuristic result is the lowest.
 2. If heuristic result after move is 0: return solved board
 3. If board is blocked (we didn't move any queen in 1st step) new board will be generated.
-4. Repeat steps 1, 2 and 3 until maximum number of steps is reached
+4. Repeat steps 1, 2 and 3 until maximum number of steps is reached.

 ### 2. Simulated Annealing Algorithm